Stay prepared during your time studying at SACI in Florence. We help you through the process of acquiring Italian Health Insurance.

 In addition, we recommend you carry a basic medical insurance policy which covers you for basic medical care while in Florence.
 If your personal policy does not cover you for basic medical care while abroad, there are many companies that offer short term, inexpensive basic medical care policies to meet the needs of students studying abroad.

-Although not required, students attending Late Spring and Summer session may also be interested in purchasing health insurance.
+Although not required, students attending Summer I, Summer II, Summer Venice, and Full Summer programs may also be interested in purchasing health insurance.

 Bring a copy of the insurance policy details with you to Florence (you can make a copy of what you presented to the Italian Consulate when applying for your Student Visa), and the SACI enrollment letter stamped by the Italian Consulate.
 They will be requested by the local police during the Permit of Stay application process.